New NA could be convened on August 11

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The first session of the new National Assembly could be convened on August 11 (Saturday) and the election of new prime minister could take place on August 15 (Wednesday).
+ISLAMABAD: The first session of new National Assembly could be convened on August 11 (Saturday) and the election of new Prime Minister could take place on August 15 (Wednesday).

 Similar exercise will be followed in the case provincial assemblies.
 In case Ayaz Sadiq refuses to chair the first session the President will designate the senior most parliamentarian to chair the inaugural session.

-ISLAMABAD: The first session of the new National Assembly could be convened on August 11 (Saturday) and the election of new prime minister could take place on August 15 (Wednesday).
+ISLAMABAD: The first session of new National Assembly could be convened on August 11 (Saturday) and the election of new Prime Minister could take place on August 15 (Wednesday).

 Similar exercise will be followed in the case provincial assemblies.
 In case Ayaz Sadiq refuses to chair the first session the President will designate the senior most parliamentarian to chair the inaugural session.